TheSeedEconomy/theseedeconomy.github.io/index.md

 sproutable and edible it would carry a slightly higher value than a seed which is just edible or just sproutable.
-The long term functionality and sustainability of humanity on Earth is based on either collecting wild berries/fruits, nuts, and seeds as a group, or farming the same as a group, whether or not animals are used as food and/or useful products.
-A great example is the famous Aztec Nation of Central America seeing the cacao bean (which is botanically the seed of a fruit) as a primary value to themselves and thus making it their currency.
+The long term functionality and sustainability of humanity on Earth is based on either collecting wild berries/fruits, nuts and seeds as a group, or farming the same as a group, whether or not animals are used as food and/or useful products.
+The Mayan and Aztec civilizations seeing the cacao bean (which is botanically the seed of a fruit) as a primary value to themselves made it their currency.
+The cacao bean continued as a standard currency in Mexico until 1887.
 Jumping forward to the final analysis, money does indeed grow on trees!
-The best seed with which to begin this whole process is of course the cacao bean, if only symbolically, in honor of the Aztecs.
+The best seed with which to begin this whole process is of course the cacao bean, if only symbolically, in honor of the ancient Mesoamericans.

 Why do we choose the seed?
 The genesis of everything natural begins with a seed, the sacred storehouse of DNA.
 The genetic diversity found on Earth